 4.4.2.2.3 Monitoring Events Configuration directly via MME/SGSN

-The monitoring event Number of UEs in a geographic area is applicable for the monitoring event configuration via MME/SGSN.
-Only one-time reporting is supported for this event with the value of Maximum Number of Reports indicated by "maximumNumberOfReports" sets to 1.
+The monitoring event "Number of UEs in a geographic area" is applicable for the monitoring event configuration via MME/SGSN.
+Only one-time reporting is supported for this event with the value of Maximum Number of Reports indicated by "maximumNumberOfReports" set to 1.

-Upon receipt of the HTTP POST request from the SCS/AS, the SCEF shall
+Upon receipt of an HTTP POST request from the SCS/AS, the SCEF shall

 - resolve the location area to the involved SGSN(s)/MME(s) by local configuration;